-Select the first portrait style image.
+immediately which images are in portrait style.
+In this example, portrait style images are required.Select the first portrait style image.
 When you have found the second portrait style image, hold down the CTRL key and then click on the image.
-By doing this you have selected two pictures simultaneously.
+By doing this you directory on your computer.
+You will see straightaway an overview of your pictures.
+So you can see have selected two pictures simultaneously.
 Now drage the images into the chapter object, so that they are located in the track underneath the background image.